bitcoin-dot-org/developer.bitcoin.org/devguide/payment_processing.rst

 Because the exchange rate fluctuates over time, order totals pegged to :term:`fiat` must expire to prevent spenders from delaying payment in the hope that satoshis will drop in price.
 Most widely-used payment processing systems currently expire their invoices after 10 to 20 minutes.

-Shorter expiration periods increase the chance the invoice will expire before payment is received, possibly necessitating manual intervention to request an additional payment or to issue a `refund <../devguide/payment_processing.html#issuing-refunds>`__.
+Shorter expiration periods increase the chance the invoice will expire before payment is received, possibly necessitating manual intervention to request an additional payment or to issue a refund_.
 Longer expiration periods increase the chance that the exchange rate will fluctuate a significant amount before payment is received.

 Requesting Payments
 -------------------